nickmonad/fabrik/README.md

 doesn't do itself, but there are certain properties I wanted my deployments to have, like unlimited isolated deployments, that I wasn't getting with those products on their own.

+According to the [CodePipeline Concepts](https://docs.aws.amazon.com/codepipeline/latest/userguide/concepts.html) document,

+> Multiple revisions can be processed in the same pipeline, but **each stage can process only one revision at a time.**

-As far as I can tell, CodePipeline only allows a user to configure a single source repository branch to be the target for processing, meaning that if I setup a CodePipeline instance to point at `master`, a push to `my-feature-branch` will not be processed.
-Fabrik fixes this by automating the provisioning of a new CodePipeline for each branch created, including `master`.
-Tagged builds reuse the same `production` pipeline.
+This means that even if we can push several branches/revisions through a single pipeline, these revisions cannot be processed in parallel, effectively putting a hard cap on your team's lifecycle throughput.
+Fabrik fixes this by automating the provisioning of a new CodePipeline for each branch created.
+The only pipelines that are reused are `staging` (for the `master` branch), and `production` (for tagged releases).

+So, hopefully CodePipeline will incorporate some kind of parallel pipeline processing for the same template in the near future, but until that happens, Fabrik will continue to fill in that gap.

+### Limitations

+* AWS [limits](https://docs.aws.amazon.com/codepipeline/latest/userguide/limits.html) the total number of CodePipeline instances to 300 in any given region.
+If you have hundreds of developers pushing multiple branches per day for testing, you may hit this limit.
+Ideally, Fabrik would utilize multiple regions at once, making this limit 1200 for all supported US and 1200 for all supported EU regions.
+Let's work together to figure out a solution!

 ### License